webcomics/dosage/doc/README.txt

 Technical Description
 ----------------------
-Dosage is written entirely in Python and relies on regular expressions to do most of the grunt work.
+Dosage is written in Python and relies on regular expressions to do most of the grunt work.

 For each webcomic Dosage has a plugin module, found in the "plugins"